n0t4u/randomHacks/README.md

 for file in $(ls nmap_sV_*.gnmap); do python3 fromNmapsVtoCSV.py $file --print; done > nmapParser.txt
 ```
 Order output options.   ip,port,protocol,state,service,version

+## LinuxAlias
+Small bash script that automatically add some alias to you bash or zsh shell.

+TO DO.
+Add checks before adding any alias.

 ## nmapScans
 Bash script that executes a full ports scan, parse the results and performs a second scan with version option only to the open ports.